Yoshiki (musician): 2023–2024: classical world tours and directorial debut

 On August 4, the Last Rockstars released their second single, "Psycho Love" and announced a tour of the U.S. and Japan for November.
 On September 14, Yoshiki became the first Japanese artist to be honored with a hand and footprint ceremony at the Chinese Theatre in Hollywood since the tradition began in 1927.
 He dedicated it to his parents and former X Japan band members Hide and Taiji.
 On November 14, Yoshiki received the Icon Award at the Stars Asian International Film Festival in Los Angeles.
-On November 28, Yoshiki received the MAMA award for Favorite International Artist and performed "Endless Rain" with K-Pop artists Tomorrow x Together's Taehyun and Hueningkai, Boynextdoor's Jaehyun, Riize's Anton, and Zerobaseone's Han Yujin.

 On January 8.
 2024, Sanrio announced that Yoshiki would compose the theme song for Hello Kitty's 50th Anniversary.
 On March 27, Variety selected Yoshiki as the 2024 International Achievement in Music honoree.
 On April 16, Yoshiki performed the U.S. National Anthem at Dodger Stadium in Los Angeles.
 On July 6, the girl group Bi-ray, produced with Yoshiki, made their debut live performance on NTV's "The Music Day" with a preview performance of their first song "Butterfly".
 On August 1, Yoshiki announced that he would undergo his third neck surgery in October, and that all scheduled musical activities after that would be either postponed or canceled.

 On September 17, Yoshiki was a featured presenter at Dreamforce 2024, where he discussed challenges of combining AI, ethics, and creativity with Paula Goldman, EVP at Salesforce and Member of the U.S. Department of Commerce National AI Advisory Committee (NAIAC).
 In October 2024, Yoshiki and designer/producer Hiroshi Fujiwara released an EP under the project name Bluebyrds.

 In October 2024, Yoshiki and NTV began the second season of "Yoshiki Superstar Project X", which opened with controversy due to NTV's handling of the addition of Yuya Tegoshi to XY's lineup.
 Yoshiki: Under the Sky was released in the U.S. on DVD, Blu-ray, and on-demand digital video by Magnolia Home Entertainment on November 19, 2024.
 The film began streaming on Amazon Prime Video on February 20, 2025.